Unless otherwise marked, all Scripture quotations are taken from the World English Bible (WEB),

 Sodom and Gomorrah were destroyed with fire and brimstone (Genesis 19:24).
 These two cities were destroyed because of sin.
 The trumpets are a wake-up call to the Bride.
 The end-time generation, which is the baby-boom generation, was born right after World War II.
 World War III is the last wake-up call that's given to this end-time generation.
 But World War III is not Armageddon.
 World War III is only a wake-up call.
 Armageddon happens after the resurrection and the rapture.
 But many in the world will probably perceive this war as being Armageddon.
 The world believes that after Armageddon is the reign of peace.
 This could lead them to think the antichrist is a messiah.

-Yahweh rained on Sodom and on Gomorrah sulfur and fire from Yahweh out
+on Sodom and on Gomorrah sulfur and fire from Yahweh out of the sky.

-of the sky.
-(25) He overthrew those cities,
+(25) He overthrew those cities, all the plain,

-all the plain, all the inhabitants of the cities, and that which grew on the
+all the inhabitants of the cities, and that which grew on the ground.

-ground.
-(26) But his wife looked back from
+(26) But his wife looked back from behind him,

-Gomorrah, and toward all the land of the plain, and looked, and saw that the smoke
+toward all the land of the plain, and looked, and saw that the smoke of the land

 Revelation 9:17-18 ESV And this is how I saw the horses in my vision and those who rode them: they wore breastplates the color of fire and of sapphire and of sulfur, and the heads of the horses were like lions' heads, and fire and smoke and sulfur came out of their mouths.
 (18) By these three plagues a third of mankind was killed, by the fire and smoke and sulfur coming out of their mouths.